Horse Trailer Floor Mats

 Why You Don't Glue or Screw Trailer Mats Down

-The most common mistake we see in horse trailers is owners trying to fix mat shifting by adhering or screwing the mats to the floor.
-This traps moisture against the subfloor permanently — the exact thing the mat is supposed to prevent.
-After 62 years supplying barn and trailer flooring, we can tell you that screwed-down mats almost always come with rotted plywood or pitted aluminum underneath when they're finally pulled.
+The most common mistake we see in horse trailers is gluing or screwing the mats down to stop them sliding.
+That traps moisture against the subfloor — the exact thing the mat is there to prevent.
+After more than 60 years supplying barn and trailer flooring, we usually find rotted plywood or pitted aluminum under mats that were fixed in place.

 What Trailer Matting Has to Handle

-- Highway vibration: Mats that shift at 65 mph end up bunched at the back of the trailer or under hooves
+- Highway vibration: mats that shift at 65 mph bunch at the back of the trailer or slide under hooves.

-- Loading and unloading traction: Ramp angles, wet conditions, and a horse stepping into an enclosed space — slip risk concentrates here
+- Loading and unloading traction: ramp angles, wet conditions, and a horse stepping into an enclosed space concentrate slip risk here.

-- Frequent removal: Mats must come up regularly for floor inspection and cleaning — weight and handling matter
+- Frequent removal: mats must come up regularly for floor inspection and cleaning, so weight and handling matter.

 How to Choose Trailer Matting